RiKo-19/MediHelp-AI/README.md

 ## About the Project
 We have developed a chatbot designed to assist with health-related issues.
 It uses information from various medical books to provide accurate solutions.
 When a user asks about a health problem, the chatbot delivers a specific answer along with the source of the information.
 It does not generate content beyond what is available in trusted medical texts.
 This ensures users receive reliable and understandable health advice.

+You can check our webpage through this link - https://medical-riko-ai.streamlit.app/

 ## Technologies Used
 ### *Programming Language:*
 Python